SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 | `create-cancel`                   | **Deprecated operation.
 Do not use!**                                                                                                                                                                                                                                                     |
 | `create-cancel`                   | **Deprecated operation.
 Do not use!**                                                                                                                                                                                                                                                     |

-{% include payment-state.md %}
+{% include payment-state.md api_resource="paymentorders" %}

 {% include complete-url.md %}

 ### View Payment Order

 The `view-paymentorder` operation contains the URI of the JavaScript that needs to be set as a `script` element's `src` attribute, either client-side through JavaScript or server-side in HTML as shown below.

 ```html
 <!DOCTYPE html>